US retail sales rise for 3rd month but slowdown expected

 “Consumers have been largely shielded from economic realities by the various stimulus and benefit programs,” said Neil Saunders, managing director of GlobalData Retail.
 “However, many of those advantages expired at the end of July, and August will be the first month when the chill winds of economic turmoil hits many households.”

-Consumers started to cut back on spending in late July, according to a GlobalData survey, and spending fell sharply in the first week of August, a sign that many Americans are already pulling back.
+Consumers had started to cut back on spending in late July, according to a GlobalData survey, and spending fell sharply in the first week of August.
+Many consumers are spending more around the home and on recreational equipment while still maintaining a nervous outlook.

+Jennifer Zaspel and her husband, who live in Milwaukee, recently bought a $2,000 bike and are having a patio built in their backyard.
+Still, Zaspel, a 33-year-old psychiatrist, said her full pay was just reinstated after the academic institution she works for had temporarily cut her pay in a cost-saving move.
+Fearful of another wave of viral cases, she intends to rein in her spending.

+“We are going to continue to keep things fairly tight just because I am anticipating another surge,” said Zaspel, who buys second-hand clothing and toys for her 7-month old son.

-Retail sales include only about one-third of all consumer spending.
-The rest involves services – from haircuts and gym memberships to movie tickets and hotel rooms – all of which were hit disproportionately hard by the pandemic and have yet to recover
+Friday’s report on retail sales captures only about one-third of all consumer spending.
+The rest involves services — from haircuts and gym memberships to movie tickets and hotel rooms — all of which were hit disproportionately hard by the pandemic and have yet to recover

 In the April-June quarter, consumer spending collapsed by a record amount, causing the economy to shrink at a previously unheard-of annual rate of 32.9%.
 Economists have forecast that growth is rebounding in the July-September quarter at a roughly 20% annual rate, though that pace would still leave the economy far below pre-pandemic levels.